-Street and sidewalk requirements apply to all parcels.
-See Figure 148 on page 145 for dimensions for each street frontage.
+Minimum setbacks from property lines to accommodate streets and sidewalks requirements apply to all parcels.
+See Figure 142 on page 147 for dimensions for each street frontage.

-- 1. The minimum set back of the building facade above 45 feet or podium height, will be set forth as described below (see Figure 150 on page 147): - Dorchester Avenue: minimum 30 feet - Old Colony Avenue: minimum 30 feet - D Street: minimum 35 feet - Ellery Street extension (new): minimum 15 feet - All other streets: minimum 15 feet - On large development parcels, additional north/south service streets parallel to Dorchester Avenue are encouraged to create an intermediate scale of block sizes as well as reduce the traffic load on Dorchester Avenue and Old Colony Avenue. - 3.
-No curb cuts shall be granted on Dorchester Avenue.
-All service, parking, drop off, and other uses requiring vehicular access must be off new interior streets or secondary streets running East-West. - 4.
-Adjustments to the street network in Illustrative Plan (page 82) may be requested of the BRA and BTD through Article 80 review and shall be granted for parcels where current alignment can be demonstrated to result in an undue hardship and an unbuildable lot, and if the realignment is demonstrated not to produce an adverse pedestrian, bicycle, vehicular traffic flow. - 5.
-R.O.W setbacks for roads and sidewalks count towards lot coverage calculation but not towards the open space requirement, except along Ellery Street extension (new) where setback R.O.W includes linear park. - 6.
-Through block connections that are open to the sky may be included in calculating lot coverage.
+- 1. Minimum set back of buildings above 45 feet or podium height, for frontage along (see Figure 144 on page 149: - Dorchester Ave: minimum 30 feet - Old Colony Ave : minimum 30 feet - All other streets: minimum 15 feet - 2.
+On large development parcels, additional north/south service streets parallel to Dorchester Ave are encouraged to create an intermediate scale of block sizes as well as reduce the traffic load on Dorchester Ave. and Old Colony Ave. - 3.
+No curb cuts shall be granted on Dorchester Ave.
+All service, parking, drop off, and other uses requiring vehicular access must be off new interior streets. - 4.
+Adjustments to street network in Illustrative Plan (page 80) may be requested of the BRA and BTD through Article 80 review and shall be granted for parcels where current alignment can be demonstrated to result in an undue hardship and an unbuildable lot, and if the realignment is demonstrated not to produce an adverse pedestrian, bicycle, vehicular traffic flow.